eglrp/GNSSJY/README.md

 # Description
 I realized simple point position function, as well as basic framework initializations recently.
 # Latest Update
-EKF-based Solver is applied, waiting for testing. \
+9-6  EKF-based Solver is applied, waiting for testing. \
-Ouput interfaces is done, wait for testing, done debug by myself. \
+9-6  Ouput interfaces is done, wait for testing, done debug by myself. \
-Range-smoothing Solver done, no bugs currently found. \
+9-7  Range-smoothing Solver done, no bugs currently found. \
-An image printing function has been added to the Output modules.
-See Output.h to know more.
+9-7  An image printing function has been added to the Output modules.
+See Output.h to know more. \
+9-8  Now I'm trying to make the program have the ability to deal with ion & tro.  \
+     You can find an IONEX reader in RINEX2.h.
+     ## I realized that EKFSolver is not behaving normally, working on it now.